A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST: Towards a roadmap for JWST's exploration of TRAPPIST-1-like systems

 \end{enumerate}

-Thermal emission spectra for the inner planets should be prioritized at the beginning of the TRAPPIST-1 roadmap\citep{Greene2023,Zieba2023}.
+MIRI emission observations of the inner planets should be prioritized at the beginning of the TRAPPIST-1 roadmap\citep{Greene2023,Zieba2023}.
 These measurements are not sensitive to stellar heterogeneity, and the results will provide important context for the other planets in the system.
 If an atmosphere has survived at the relatively high irradiation incident on planet b or c, that would be an encouraging prospect that the cooler planets have atmospheres too.
 However, an absence of atmosphere around the innermost planets has limited to no implications on the odds of outer planets retaining substantial atmospheres\citep{Krissansen2023}.
-The inner planets are both the least likely to have retained their atmospheres and the ones with the shortest period (i.e., with the greatest probability of having consecutive transits) and thus may offer a valuable opportunity to support preliminary correction of TLS when gathering multi-transit observations (Figure 5).
-Such preliminary corrections would be sufficiently precise (to within $\leq$50ppm) to support revealing secondary atmospheres around other planets, but would not support a later in-depth exploration which would require stellar models of sufficient fidelity.
+The inner planets are both the least likely to have retained their atmospheres and the ones with the shortest period (i.e., with the greatest probability of having consecutive transits) and thus may offer a valuable opportunity to support preliminary correction of TLS when gathering multi-transit observations (Figure 4).
+Such preliminary corrections would be sufficiently precise (to within $\leq$50ppm, Figure 4.d) to support revealing secondary atmospheres around other planets, but would not support a later in-depth exploration which would require stellar models of sufficient fidelity.
 The TLS associated with an atmosphereless planet is not identical to the one recorded by other planets in quasi-contemporaneous transits due to their different timings, impact parameters, and sizes.
+While most MIRI emission observations have been carried out in Imaging, applications with LRS in fixed-slit mode are expected to yield a substantial ($\sim$2.5) SNR increase (e.g., PID 6219, PI Dyrek).
+An extensive MIRI emission survey of the TRAPPIST-1 planets could be executed as early as Cycle 3 as part of the exoplanet 500-hour Director Discretionary Time (DDT) program recommended by the exoplanet working group to focus solely on secondary eclipse observations \citep{Redfield2024}.